WHO WE ARE

 John C. Bates

-John’s work over the past decade deals with the science side of fundraising—focusing on effectiveness of the work being done “behind the scenes.”
+John’s work for almost two decades deals with the science side of fundraising—focusing on the effectiveness of the work being done “behind the scenes.”
 As a Certified Fundraising Manager through the Lilly Family School of Philanthropy at IUPUI, John understands the process of developing a vision, putting in place the processes, and managing the outcomes along the way.
-As a certified administrator for PDPWorks, John has helped several organizations by coming alongside their employees and aiding them in discovering their natural abilities, the environment in which they work, and guiding them on a path of personal growth.
+As a certified administrator for PDPWorks, John has served numerous organizations by coming alongside their employees and aiding them in discovering their natural abilities, the environment in which they work, and guiding them on a path of personal growth.

 Patsy Stickel Holsonback